-How Much Does Travis Scott Really Know About Kylie Jenner; Per ‘GQ’
+How Much Does Travis Scott Really Know About Kylie Jenner, Per ‘GQ’

 A little later, Travis reveals that his favorite food prepared for him by his superstar girlfriend are her peanut butter and jelly sandwiches, stating that nobody makes it better than Jenner, and his very specific requests for white bread, cut diagonally with smooth peanut butter and grape jelly.
 “We eat a PB&J like, every night before we go to bed,” Jenner stated.

-After a whirlwind romance that took off in the course of only a few months, Jenner and Scott were first reported snuggling up at the Coachella music and arts festival only weeks after her split with former beau Tyga, and from then on gradually went more public with their relationship until eventually confirming the news that the make-up mogul indeed gave birth to her first child with Scott on February 1st, 2018.
+After a whirlwind romance that took off in the course of only a few months, Jenner and Scott were first reported snuggling up at the Coachella music and arts festival only weeks after her split with former beau Tyga, and from then on gradually went more public with their relationship until eventually confirming the news that the makeup mogul indeed gave birth to her first child with Scott on February 1, 2018.